Bayesian Sparse Gaussian Mixture Model in High Dimensions: Simulation Studies

-In Scenario I, the proposed Bayesian method can successfully recover the simulated true number of clusters.
-For example, when $K^*=3$, the proposed method identifies 3 clusters in 85 replicates out of 100 replicates for $s=6$ and in 98 replicates for $s=12$.
+We first investigate the performance of the proposed Bayesian sparse Gaussian mixture model against the four competitors in Scenario I. We focus on the following three objectives: identification of the number of clusters, the clustering accuracy, and the cluster-wise mean vector estimation accuracy.
+The proposed Bayesian method can successfully recover the simulated true number of clusters.
+Specifically, when $K^*=3$, the proposed method identifies 3 clusters in 85 replicates out of 100 replicates for $s=6$ and in 98 replicates for $s=12$; when $K^*=5$, the proposed method identifies 5 clusters in 83 replicates out of 100 replicates for $s=6$ and in 98 replicates for $s=12$.
 In contrast, all the four competitors underestimate the number of clusters.
-Supplementary Figure \ref{fig:est_k} plots the histograms of the number of clusters under the proposed Bayesian method and the four competitors among 100 simulation replicates under scenario I. Figure \ref{fig:clustering_k3s6} plots the simulated true cluster memberships and the estimated clustering results under the proposed Bayesian method and the four competitors for one randomly selected simulation replicate when $K^*=3$, $s=6$.
-We can see that the four competitors cannot well distinguish clusters with a certain degree of overlapping, e.g., the green and blue clusters in the simulation truth (the upper left panel of Figure \ref{fig:clustering_k3s6}), while the proposed Bayesian method can successfully separate them.
-We further evaluate clustering accuracy using adjusted Rand index \citep{rand1971}, which ranges from 0 to 1 (the higher, the better).
-The proposed Bayesian method outperforms the four competitors in terms of higher average adjusted Rand indices across 100 simulation replicates in all settings, shown in Table \ref{tab:simu}.
+In particular, when $K^*=3$, the estimated number of clusters using the four competitors all equal to 2 in 100 simulation replicates.
+When $K^*=5$, PCA-KM, SKM, MClust, and CHIME only correctly estimate the number of clusters in 6, 0, 4, and 3 out of 100 replicates for $s=6$, and in 8, 0, 9, and 3 out of 100 replicates for $s=12$.
+Figure \ref{fig:clustering_k3s6} and Appendix Figure \ref{fig:clustering_k5s6} plot the simulated true cluster memberships and the estimated clustering results under the proposed Bayesian method and the four competitors for one randomly selected simulation replicate when $K^*=3$, $s=6$, and $K^*=5$, $s=6$, respectively.
+We can see that the four competitors cannot well distinguish clusters with a certain degree of overlapping, e.g., the green and blue clusters in the upper left panel of Figure \ref{fig:clustering_k3s6}, while the proposed Bayesian method can successfully separate them.